ElucidataInc/polly-docs/docs/KnowledgeGraph/Using the Application.md

 - All paths between the searched nodes are shown with a hop of 1.
 - The immediate first neighbours of the searched nodes are also shown.

+### Downloading & Exporting Data

+#### Downloading Subgraph Data
+- Click the **Download** button in the node selection area to export the subgraph data as a TSV file.
+- The TSV file contains information on the selected nodes and their relationships (edges) within the subgraph.

+**Note**: The data related to the sub graph generated would be downloaded.

+#### Exporting the Sub-Graph
+- To save a static image of the graph, click the **Download** button in the top right corner of the sub graph visualisation area.
+This downloads the graph as a **PNG** image.

+### KG Data and Supported Resources

+- As per this version of the application, **PollyKG (v0.1.0)** is being supported.
+- Please note that the Polly KG can be updated irrespective of the application update.